 |Average train duration||4 h 22 min|

 |Train frequency||12 a day|

 |Direct train||Yes, there are 12 direct trains a day|

-Trains from Wolverhampton to Glasgow cover the 242 miles (390 km) long journey taking on average 4 h 22 min with our travel partners like Avanti West Coast.
+Trains from Wolverhampton to Glasgow cover the 242 miles (390 km) long trip taking on average 4 h 22 min with our travel partners like Scotrail, Avanti West Coast or Cross Country.
 Normally, there are 12 trains operating per day, including direct services available.
-While the average ticket price for this journey costs around £53, you can find the cheapest train ticket for as low as £30.
+You can get the cheapest train tickets for this journey for as low as £47, but the average price of train tickets is £48.
 Travellers depart most frequently from Wolverhampton and arrive in Glasgow Central.

 Passengers looking to travel from Wolverhampton to Glasgow will be pleased to find that there is one service every hour.
 Despite the two cities being 280 miles apart, the train route couldn't be easier.
 Half of the services are direct and the others have just one change at Preston, Manchester or Crewe.

 The route is operated by First Transpennine Express and Virgin Trains from Monday to Saturday.
 There is at least one train each hour.
 Virgin operates direct services and First Transpennine Express tends to have one change.
 On Sunday, the services are operated by Cross Country and London North Eastern Railway.

 The service can take as little as three hours 40 minutes for a direct service with Virgin Trains.
 Even with a change, most services are between four to five hours.
 The final sleeper services of the day from around 10:00 p.m. are the exception and these can take around nine hours because of the longer overnight changeover periods.
 Sunday services can also take longer and have multiple changes, so it's well worth checking the timetable before travel.